Passive Index Funds Vs Actively Managed Fund: Pros And Cons

 • Higher Cost:

 The expense ratio of actively managed funds is on the higher side.
-It is due to the churning of the portfolio.
+This is due to the churning of the portfolio.
 It limits your returns to a certain extent.

-Now that you are aware of the pros and cons of passive index funds and actively managed funds, we will help you understand why passive index ones are a better choice.
+Now that you know the pros and cons of passive and actively managed funds, we will help you understand why passive index funds are a better choice.

 Why are passive index funds better?

-One of the main reasons why passive index funds are better is because, over a more extended period, they often outperform the actively managed funds.
-The reason why index funds outperform managed funds is because they do not try to time the market and stick to their investments until the stock is in the index.
+One of the main reasons passive index funds are better is that they often outperform actively managed funds over a more extended period.
+Index funds outperform managed funds because they do not try to time the market and stick to their investments until the stock is in the index.
 That is why they can capture the entire upside.
 Moreover, since the expense ratio is on the lower side, the returns are on the higher side.

-So, if you’re thinking of investing, it is a good idea to choose passive index funds.
-When you compare the pros and cons of both, the passive funds certainly provide you an advantage.
+So, if you’re considering investing, choosing passive index funds is a good idea.
+When you compare the pros and cons, passive funds certainly provide you an advantage.